Great Books Colloquium

 - Foundations of Reasoning

-- Two courses/categories from Group B: REL 300, Speech and Rhetoric, Human Institutions and Behavior
+- Human Institutions and Behavior

 Please Note: Students completing Great Books I receive credit for Foundations of Reasoning, even